akrobate67/chrome-hyperiums7/README.md

 - Upkeep in relation to Total Income on cash page
 - Total gross income, Total income from exploitations and Total income from captive planets on cash page
 - Automatically go to last page of thread
-- Show average Space AvgP and Ground AvgP for Battle Reports
+- Average Space AvgP and Ground AvgP for Battle Reports
 - Information about deployed fleets
+- Coordinates for moving fleets

 ### Additional
 - Simple Fleet Calculator (Accessible via Military menu in game)